Exporters drive Nikkei to 3-month closing high

 SONY, PANASONIC GAIN; SHIPPERS STEAM AHEAD

-Sony Corp and Panasonic Corp advanced ahead of their results next week, retreating from recent lows and adding 4.8 and 2.5 percent, respectively.
+Sony Corp (6758.T) and Panasonic Corp (6752.T) advanced ahead of their results next week, retreating from recent lows and adding 4.8 and 2.5 percent, respectively.

 "People were shorting these stocks (Sony and Panasonic) ahead of earnings next week, but they started buying back their positions after the yen declined slightly," said Seiki Orimi, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.